 This was the origin of Babylon, a city synonymous with pagan idolatry and an enemy of God’s people.
 It would come to symbolize the world’s systems of finance, politics, and religion.

 So the Lord confused their languages and forced them to scatter.
 He knew what they were doing would not bring them closer to Him as they claimed, but would lead them into idolatry.
 So He frustrated their building project.

 It makes you wonder how often we set out on some venture without seeking God.
 We may pray, but almost as an afterthought, asking God to get on board with our plans.
 Then we can’t understand why He isn’t blessing our work.

 Notice also in chapter 11 that lifespans have been shortened.
 Some believe the water that rained down during the flood came from a canopy of water that surrounded the earth, protecting it from the sun’s harmful rays.
 Once it was gone, aging took place much more rapidly.
 (Makes you want to get out that sunscreen!)

 In chapter 12 we are introduced to Abram and Sarai, later called Abraham and Sarah.
 God called them to leave their homeland and to trust Him to lead and care for them.

-While Abram took a big step of faith and obeyed God by leaving his homeland, he would soon chose to take every day matters into his own hands and resort to deception instead of relying on God (12.10-20).
+While Abram took a big step of faith and obeyed God by leaving his homeland, he would soon choose to take everyday matters into his own hands and resort to deception instead of relying on God (Gen. 12.10-20).
 It wouldn’t be the only time, but we’ll talk more about that in a later chapter.